Garage Door Spring Replacement

-Torsion springs are becoming a more modern choice for new door installations.
+Torsion springs are becoming an industry standard for new garage door installations.
 They tend to last longer and hold more weight than standard extension springs.
-This spring type will be located above your garage door towards the middle, running horizontally.
-For seven to eight foot doors, you will only have one spring.
+Torsion springs will be located above your garage door towards the middle, running horizontally.
+For seven to eight-foot doors, you will only have one spring.
 For larger, two-car-wide doors, you will most likely have two springs.
-However, this number can also depend on the weight and material of your door.
-Torsion springs are connected to a metal tube, twisting in order to open and close your door.
-You will know they are damaged if there is a 2-4 inch gap anywhere between the coils.
-They are also know for making a loud, popping noise when they snap.
+However, this number can also depend on the weight and material of your garage door.

 Extension Spring Replacement

 If you have extension springs, they will be located to the left and right of your garage door, running vertically.
-These run along pulleys, extending down and back in order to operate your door.
-For this type of spring, you will always have two installed in your garage system.
-They work together as independent parts in order to create the counterbalance system with your cables and opener.
-You often know extensions springs are broken if your garage door lifts at angle because only one of the springs is functioning.
-Wear can be see if they are stretched out even in a resting position.
-Extension springs need to both be replaced at the same time in order to ensure the longevity of your entire system.
+These run along pulleys, extending down and back in order to operate your garage door.
+For this type of garage door spring, you will always have two installed in your garage system.
+Extension springs work together as independent parts in order to create the counterbalance system with your cables and opener.

 Wayne Dalton springs are not visible because they are contained inside a torsion tube.
 They are a specialized type of spring specific to the Wayne Dalton garage door line.
 We usually suggest getting a Wayne Dalton conversion if you have this system.
 When this type of spring breaks, you can usually see your garage door cables hanging loose.
 Additionally, you can try to lift the garage door manually.
 If it is heavy, then your spring is most likely broken.

-A door balance test measures how well your springs are functioning.
-A garage door requires balance because the springs have to have the right amount of tension to hold the door.
-The door cannot be too heavy or too light.
-If your door doesn’t have the right balance, it can put pressure on your springs and cause them to wear out faster.
-This in turn can damage your opener.
+A door balance test measures how well your garage door springs are functioning.
+A garage door requires balance because the springs have to have the right amount of tension to hold the garage door.
+The garage door cannot be too heavy or too light.
+If your garage door doesn’t have the right balance, it can put pressure on your garage door springs and cause them to wear out faster.
+This in turn can damage your garage door opener.

 There are several signs of an unbalanced door including uneven or slow opening or closing and strange noises.
 All of these signs mean that weight of your door is not being evenly distributed.
 This means unnecessary strain is building up and may cause your system to break.
-In order to perform a door balance test before any of these symptoms get worse follow these steps:
+To perform a door balance test before any of these symptoms get worse follow these steps:

-3. Manually open and close the door.
+- Manually open and close the garage door.
 It should move smoothly, although it may need some lubrication around the rollers and hinges.

-4. Lift your door to the halfway point and release it.
-If it remains in place, your springs are doing their job to balance the door.
-If it falls to the ground, then your door is out of balance.
+- Lift your garage door to the halfway point and release it.
+If it remains in place, your garage door springs are doing their job to balance the door.
+If it falls to the ground, then your garage door is out of balance.
 You can also repeat this test with your door at knee, waist, and chest height to ensure everything is running smoothly.

-If you do not feel comfortable completing this test, we would be happy to perform it for you during an annual maintenance appointment.
+If you do not feel comfortable completing this test, we would be happy to perform it for you during an annual garage door maintenance appointment.
 We perform this and many other steps to check your garage door parts, ensuring their function and reliability long term.
-Contact us at 678-960-3360 to book your appointment and visit our Maintenance page to learn more!
+Contact us at 678-960-3360 to book your appointment and visit our Maintenance page to learn more.